SSWConsulting/SSW.Rules.Content/rules/presentation-run-sheet/rule.md

 Before presentations start, make a presentation run sheet and share it with the presenters, audience and AV team.

+If you are live streaming, it can be valuable to paste the team name in the chat before the presentation starts so the chat messages for each presentation are separated.

 If the presentations are on a tight schedule, note the time each presentation is expected to start to help keep the event on track.